vanandrew/XA30_workaround/README.md

 > [!NOTE]
 > The solution is embedded into a modified version of the ICE program (.ipr file) for the CMRR BOLD sequence,
-> and gets activated only if the scan has “BOLD_NORDIC” anywhere in its name.
+> and gets activated only if the scan has “MBME_DcmOnlyE1” anywhere in its name.

 To copy the extra binary files written by the ICE program, you can use the `dat_copier.ps1` PowerShell script provided.
 The user runs it and enters the patient ID to initiate the process.